Irish Sign Language

-Irish Sign Language (ISL, Teanga Chomharthaíochta na hÉireann) is the sign language of Ireland, used primarily in the Republic of Ireland.
+Irish Sign Language (ISL, Teanga Chomharthaíochta na hÉireann) is the sign language of Ireland, used primarily in Ireland.
 It is also used in Northern Ireland, alongside British Sign Language (BSL).
 Irish Sign Language is more closely related to French Sign Language (LSF) than to BSL, though it has influence from both languages.
 It has influenced sign languages in Australia and South Africa, and has little relation to either spoken Irish or English.
 ISL is unique among sign languages for having different gendered versions due to men and women being taught it at different schools all over Ireland.

 History

 Development

 The earliest known references to signing in Ireland come from the 18th century.
 According to Ethnologue, the language has influence from both French Sign Language (LSF) and British Sign Language (BSL), as well as from signed French and signed English, BSL having been introduced in Dublin in 1816.

 Global reach

 ISL was brought by Catholic missionaries to Australia, and to Scotland and England, with remnants of ISL still visible in some variants of BSL, especially in Glasgow, and with some elderly Auslan Catholics still using ISL today.
 In South Africa, the Dominican nuns who established Catholic Schools saw a need for a school for the deaf, but due to resource constraints were not in a position to do this immediately.
 Instead, they wrote back to their Mother House in Cabra requesting an experienced teacher of the deaf.
 A deaf teacher, Bridget Lynne, responded.
 Remnants of gendered generational Irish Sign Language are thought to still be visible in some dialects of South African Sign Language, which can probably be traced back to Lynne.